-I am a broadly trained ecosystem ecologist with interests in plant ecology, biogeochemistry, and global change.
+I am a broadly trained carbon cycle scientist and ecosystem ecologist with interests in plant ecology, biogeochemistry, and global change.

 My students and I use a variety of approaches, from large-scale manipulations to laboratory experiments and paleoecological reconstructions, to understand the resilience of communities and ecosystems to environmental change.